historic-trails/website/docs/sites/raton-pass.md

   caption="'The Father of the Santa Fe Trail', William Becknell is credited with expanding trade from New Mexico into Missouri, Kansas and Oklahoma via the Raton Pass." src="images/williambecknell.jpg"
 %}

-Raton Pass and the mountains surrounding it stand as a towering border between two worlds, and the control over this route has quite an interesting history.
-A crooked toll road for miners and tradesman during the infancy of America, a narrow mountain passageway for rail, and a modern convenience, this route was first blazed, reportedly, in 1821, and extends from the Upper Arkansas valley into Northern New Mexico.
-This tract of land through the northern Sangre de Cristo Mountain range has been commodified at every bendy turn, and it’s importance on the surrounding economy is reflected in its inclusion on the Santa Fe Trail and the National Parks Service's registry of Historic Places.

-## William Becknell

 One of the first recorded journeys through the pass is that of [William Becknell](https://en.wikipedia.org/wiki/William_Becknell), a businessman fleeing his failed ventures and political aspirations in Missouri with hopes of gaining wealth trading beaver pelts from Northern New Mexico.
 He left Franklin, Missouri with four companions in September, 1821 on his first trip to the western US, with a load of freight to deliver to Santa Fe.
 By 1821, conquistadors, trappers, and traders had already established a rough trail through the pass, but Becknell is often credited with being the first to take wagons through the area.
 However, that portion of the journey has been called into question after the discovery of the [diary of Pedro Ignacio Gallego](https://www.santafetrailresearch.com/research/pedro-ignacio-gallego-1.html) in 1993.
 Mexican Army Captain Gallego and 400 of his soldiers encountered Becknell far from the area in which he claimed to be, and these writings along with Becknell’s own journal describing the landscape, show evidence that he and his men probably mis-identified the Canadian River and instead crossed at another river south of present day Las Vegas, New Mexico.